ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 ## Add a Validator with Core extension

-First, we show you how to add your node as a validator by using [Avalanche Wallet](https://wallet.avax.network).
+First, we show you how to add your node as a validator by using [Core web](https://core.app).

 ### Retrieve the Node ID